a-type/intereactive/README.md

 ### Select / Autocomplete / Combo Box

-`interreactive` can power Select-style components, giving you flexibility on DOM structure and implementation details.
+`intereactive` can power Select-style components, giving you flexibility on DOM structure and implementation details.
 And you end up with a great semantic structure, free of render-prop noise:

 ```tsx
 <SelectionProvider value={value} onChange={setValue}>